dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 ### Attribute Inference for Functional Templates

 By the proposal of this DIP, when inferring attributes for function templates,
-1. essential calls of runtime parameters of a `const`, `inout`, or `immutable` eFP/D type, — as well as
+1. essential calls of runtime parameters of a `const`, `inout`, or `immutable` eFP/D type;
+   as well as
-2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in the function template, that are initialized by dereferencing and/or indexing an eFP/D runtime parameter or another such local variable
+2. essential calls of local `const`, `inout`, or `immutable` eFP/D type variables declared in the function template, that are initialized by copying, dereferencing and/or indexing a `const`, `inout`, or `immutable` eFP/D runtime parameter or another such local variable

 are considered to not invalidate any warrant attribute.